swyxio/ai-notes/README.md

 		-   [**Deep learning in a nutshell: core concepts**](https://developer.nvidia.com/blog/deep-learning-nutshell-core-concepts/): This four-part series from Nvidia walks through the basics of deep learning as practiced in 2015, and is a good resource for anyone just learning about AI.
 		-   **[Practical deep learning for coders](https://course.fast.ai/)**: Comprehensive, free course on the fundamentals of AI, explained through practical examples and code.
 		-   **[Word2vec explained](https://towardsdatascience.com/word2vec-explained-49c52b4ccb71)**: Easy introduction to embeddings and tokens, which are building blocks of LLMs (and all language models).
 		-   **[Yes you should understand backprop](https://karpathy.medium.com/yes-you-should-understand-backprop-e2f06eab496b)**: More in-depth post on back-propagation if you want to understand the details.
-If you want even more, try the [Stanford CS231n lecture](https://www.youtube.com/watch?v=i94OvYb6noo) on Youtube.
+If you want even more, try the [Stanford CS231n lecture](https://www.youtube.com/watch?v=i94OvYb6noo) ([course here](http://cs231n.stanford.edu/2016/)) on Youtube.
 	- Courses
 		-   **[Stanford CS229](https://www.youtube.com/playlist?list=PLoROMvodv4rMiGQp3WXShtMGgzqpfVfbU)**: Introduction to Machine Learning with Andrew Ng, covering the fundamentals of machine learning.
 		-   **[Stanford CS224N](https://www.youtube.com/playlist?list=PLoROMvodv4rOSH4v6133s9LFPRHjEmbmJ)**: NLP with Deep Learning with Chris Manning, covering NLP basics through the first generation of LLMs.